 We also publish the AWS SOC 3 report on our SOC Compliance web page.
 The SOC 3 report is a summary of the AWS SOC 2 report; it provides assurance, including the external auditor’s opinion, that AWS maintains effective operation of controls based on the criteria set forth in the AICPA’s Trust Services Principles.

-There is no HIPAA certification for a cloud service provider (CSP) such as AWS.
-However, AWS aligns its HIPAA risk management program with FedRAMP, NIST 800-30, and NIST 800-53, which are security standards that map to the HIPAA Security Rule.
+There is no HIPAA certiﬁcation for a cloud service provider (CSP) such as AWS.
+However, AWS aligns its HIPAA risk management program with the US Department of Health and Human Services Privacy (45 CFR Part 160 and Subparts A and E of Part 164) and Security (45 CFR Part 160 and Subparts A and C of Part 164) Rules, HIPAA Administrative Simplification Regulations (45 CFR 160, 162, and 164), FedRAMP, NIST 800-30 and NIST 800-53.
 NIST supports this alignment and has issued SP 800-66 Rev. 1, An Introductory Resource Guide for Implementing the HIPAA Security Rule, which documents how NIST 800-53 aligns to the HIPAA Security Rule.
-Refer to the AWS HIPAA web page for more information about HIPAA compliance on AWS.
+Refer to the AWS HIPAA webpage for more information about HIPAA compliance on AWS.

 Yes.
 AWS has a standard BAA we enter into with customers.
 It takes into account the unique services AWS provides and accommodates the AWS Shared Responsibility Model.